-BEYERDYNAMICUS latest headset has just been given its 'Manufaktur' treatment and can now be customised to one's own tastes.
+BEYERDYNAMICUS latest headset has just been given its 'Manufaktur' treatment and can now be customized to one's own tastes.

-Pilots can customise the new HS800 to their own specifications.
+Pilots can customize the new HS800 to their own specifications.
 The ear cups can be selected in a design of high gloss black piano lacquer, basalt grey metallic or burl wood.

-For a small extra charge engraved text is also available on the yoke giving the option to have a name or licence number on the headset.
+For a small extra charge engraved text is also available on the yoke giving the option to have a name or license number on the headset.

-The HS 800 Digital is the German comapany's second ANR headset and one of the first to used digitally controlled Active Noise Reduction.
+The HS 800 Digital is the German companies second ANR headset and one of the first to used digitally controlled Active Noise Reduction.

 WITH just earcups, a mic, wires, a control box, and sound cancelling now a regular feature, you'd be forgiven for thinking there's not much left to be squeezed from the 'humble' aviation headset, Beyerdynamic disagree.